AmeerD/AmeerD.github.io/_pages/about.md

 A Little About Me Personally
 ======
 Outside of my work, I like to bike in the summer, skate in the winter, and play squash whenever I can.
-I'm also into board games and love my Switch.
+I'm also into board games, my switch, and really enjoy a good book.
 Since coming back to Toronto, I've also been on a culinary adventure.
 One of my favourite things about this city is that there is always an interesting restaurant, tea shop, or dessert place to sample.
 Recommendations are always welcome :)

 Thanks for reading!